Belligerently/Nightly/README.md

 - Role add/remove: `/role add/remove`
 - Ping: `/ping`

+## How to use

+Option 1: Contact me on Discord at "shallow." and I can host the bot for you!
+In the future a site will be made to do this as well!

+Option 2: Self Hosting the bot

 ## Setup
 1. Install Node.js 18+.
 2. Create a bot at the Discord Developer Portal and get the token and client ID.